chenyi-edward/chenyi-edward.github.io/_pages/about.md

 * Is Recommending Always a Blessing?
 The Impact of Recommendation Lists on Ratings in Online Review Platforms.
 (Revise & Resubmit)
 * Cognitive Processing of Nonverbal Cues in Earnings Conference Calls: The Impact of CEO Vocal Emotion on Stock Market Reactions.
 (Revise & Resubmit)
-* Generative AI reshapes aesthetic exploration in professional design.
+* The Asymmetric Impacts of Generative AI on Aesthetic Exploration in Professional Design.
 (Under Review)
 * Two Heads Better Than One?
-Uncovering the Effectiveness of Online Content Creator Collaboration.
+The Impact of Peer Collaboration for Online Content Creators.
+(Under Review)
+* Empowering Users in Digital Crowding: Dual Mechanisms of Dense Danmaku on User Engagement and Moderating Role of Display Control.
+(Under Review)
 * Are Friends of Friends Better Collaborators?
-How Third-Party Ties Affect Online Influencer Collaboration.
+How Third-Party Ties Affect the Performance of Digital Professional Collaborations.
-* Empowering Users in Digital Crowding: Dual Mechanisms of Dense Danmaku on User Engagement and Moderating Role of Display Control.
 * Too Polite to be Professional?
 Contingent Impact of Politeness on Hiring Decisions in Online Labor Markets.
+* Differentiation vs Customisation: How Online Freelancers’ Bidding Strategy Affects Hiring Outcomes.
 * From Outrage to Silence: How Uncivil Comments Promote and Inhibit User Engagement.
-* Standardisation vs Customisation: How Online Freelancers’ Bidding Strategy Affects Hiring Outcomes.

 Teaching Interest
 ------